GreenAiriva/blog/posts/2025-07-16-Sehir-ici-Hava-Filtreleme.md

 ### GreenAiriva’s Solution

-GreenAiriva features an **air processing capacity of 600 m³/hour**.
+GreenAiriva features an **air processing capacity of 800 m³/hour**.
 Its low-flow fans not only reduce energy consumption but also minimize urban noise pollution, operating at just **37 dB**.

 This allows a single device to capture at least:

-* 5 tons of CO₂e
+* 1.5-2 tons of CO₂e
-* 200 kg of PM10
+* 700 g of PM10
-* 160 kg of PM2.5
+* 700 g of PM2.5
-* 7.4 kg of methane
-* 3.17 kg of N₂O
+* 4.22 kg of N₂O

 annually.
 Since field testing has not yet been conducted, these figures are based on average atmospheric pollutant concentrations.
-Data sources include the EPA, NOAA, TÜİK (Turkish Statistical Institute), and UHKAİ (National Air Quality Monitoring Network).
+Data sources include the EPA, NOAA, TÜİK (Turkish Statistical Institute), and UHKAİ (Turkish National Air Quality Monitoring Network).

 Real-world performance is expected to be even higher.
 GreenAiriva installations will be prioritized in areas with **elevated concentrations of major greenhouse gases**, offering significant benefits in high-traffic zones, industrial areas, and densely populated urban districts.